SSES – Stockholm School of Entrepreneurship

 A Proven Model, Refined Over Four Years

-The Educator Lab began as a research-driven initiative to reimagine the way educators teach and learn.
+The Educator Lab entrepreneurship education program began as a research-driven initiative to reimagine the way educators teach and learn.
 Through multiple cohorts and continuous feedback loops, we’ve honed every aspect of the experience – content, format, facilitation, and tools.
-The result is a program that has been rigorously tested and iterated, now ready to serve educators anywhere in the world.
+The result is an entrepreneurship education program that has been rigorously tested and iterated, now ready to serve educators anywhere in the world.

 educator lab Participants